mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/2.7.0-6.8.1/how-to-guides/index.md

      "${protocol}://${coordinator_vip}/_xpack/license/start_trial?acknowledge=true&pretty"
 ```

 That's it!
-Assuming all steps worked you should have a secure deployment of Elasticsearch and Kibana.
+Assuming all steps worked, you should have a secure deployment of Elasticsearch and Kibana.
 From here you can use the [Elasticsearch APIs](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/security-api.html) to change passwords, manage users, permissions and roles.

-If you change passwords don't forget to update the Elastic service with the health-check credentials like it was done in the "Configure Elastic with initial credentials" step.
+If you change passwords, don't forget to update the Elastic service with the health-check credentials like it was done in the "Configure Elastic with initial credentials" step.

 For more details check out the [Elasticsearch security documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-security.html).